 - "Pharmalogistica" AD Scope of activities: secondary packaging and real estate leases.
-Date of acquisition - 15 August 2002. - "Sopharma Poland" OOD in liquidation Scope of activities: market and public opinion research.
-Date of acquisition - 16 October 2003.
-The company is in a procedure of liquidation. - "Electroncommerce" EOOD Scope of activities: trade, transportation and packaging of radioactive materials and nuclear equipment, household electronics and electrical equipment.
-Date of acquisition - 9 August 2005. - "Biopharm Engineering" AD Scope of activities: manufacture and trade in solutions for infusion.
-Date of acquisition - 10 March 2006. - "Sopharma Trading" AD Scope of activities: trade in pharmaceuticals.
+Date of acquisition 15 August 2002. - "Sopharma Poland" OOD in liquidation Scope of activities: market and public opinion research.
+Date of acquisition 16 October 2003.
+The company is in a procedure of liquidation.

+- "Electroncommerce" EOOD Scope of activities: trade, transportation and packaging of radioactive materials and nuclear equipment, household electronics and electrical equipment.
+Date of acquisition 9 August 2005. - "Biopharm Engineering" AD Scope of activities: manufacture and trade in solutions for infusion.
+Date of acquisition 10 March 2006. - "Sopharma Trading" AD Scope of activities: trade in pharmaceuticals.
 Date of acquisition 8 June 2006. - "Momina Krepost" AD Scope of activities: development, implementation and production of medical goods for human and veterinary medicine.
-Date of acquisition - 1 January 2008. - "Vitamina" AD Scope of activities: production and trade in pharmaceuticals.
-Date of acquisition - 18 January 2008. - "Sopharma Buildings" REIT Scope of activities: investment of funds, accumulated by issuance of securities, in real estate (securitisation of real estate) through purchase of title and other real rights over real estate, rent-out, lease, and/or sale.
-Date of acquisition - 4 August 2008.

-- SIA "Briz" Scope of activities: trade in pharmaceuticals; Date of acquisition 10 November 2009. - "Sopharma Warsaw" EOOD Scope of activities: market and public opinion research.
-Date of acquisition - 23 November 2010. - "Sopharma Ukraine" EOOD Scope of activities: trade in pharmaceuticals; Date of acquisition -7 August 2012. - "Phyto Palauzovo" AD Scope of activities: production, collection of crops and trade in herbs and medicinal plants.
-Date of acquisition (as from the merger of a subsidiary) - 1 January 2014. - TOO "Sopharma Kazakhstan" Scope of activities: trade in pharmaceuticals.
-Date of acquisition - 31 December 2014. - "Veta Pharma" AD Scope of activities: production of medicinal, non-medicinal and other products.
-Date of acquisition - 11 November 2016. - "Rap Pharma International" OOD Scope of activities: trade in pharmaceutical products.
-Date of acquisition - 14 April 2017. - "Aromania" AD Scope of activities: trade in finished goods, sale and management of real estate.
-Date of acquisition - 31 July 2017.
+Date of acquisition 1 January 2008.
+In 2021 the company sold 396,600 shares of the capital of Momina Krepost AD.
+The share of ownership of Sopharma AD as of 10.03.2021 became 37.46%, as a result of which Momina Krepost AD.
+On 15.03.2021 an agreement was concluded between Sopharma AD and Medical Consumables OOD for a common policy in the management of the company through joint exercise of voting rights, as a result of which Momina Krepost AD for Sopharma AD is an investment in a joint venture (Note No 17). - "Vitamina" AD Scope of activities: production and trade in pharmaceuticals.
+Date of acquisition 18 January 2008. - "Sopharma Buildings" REIT Scope of activities: investment of funds, accumulated by issuance of securities, in real estate (securitisation of real estate) through purchase of title and other real rights over real estate, rent-out, lease, and/or sale.
+Date of acquisition 4 August 2008. - SIA "Briz" Scope of activities: trade in pharmaceuticals; Date of acquisition 10 November 2009. - "Sopharma Warsaw" EOOD Scope of activities: market and public opinion research.
+Date of acquisition 23 November 2010. - "Sopharma Ukraine" EOOD Scope of activities: trade in pharmaceuticals; Date of acquisition 7 August 2012. - "Phyto Palauzovo" AD Scope of activities: production, collection of crops and trade in herbs and medicinal plants.
+Date of acquisition (as from the merger of a subsidiary) 1 January 2014. - TOO "Sopharma Kazakhstan" Scope of activities: trade in pharmaceuticals.
+Date of acquisition 31 December 2014. - "Veta Pharma" AD Scope of activities: production of medicinal, non-medicinal and other products.
+Date of acquisition 11 November 2016. - "Rap Pharma International" OOD Scope of activities: trade in pharmaceutical products.
+Date of acquisition 14 April 2017. - "Aromania" AD Scope of activities: trade in finished goods, sale and management of real estate.
+Date of acquisition 31 July 2017.
 The company sold its entire investment in "Aromania" AD on 23 December 2020. - "Pharmachim" EOOD Scope of activities: consulting services.
 Date of establishment 14 April 2020.